|Year of offer||2019|

 More information about the subject and field trip can be seen at: http://michaelsresearch.wordpress.com/GEOG30025/

 Note this subject may be taken as the Capstone subject in the Geography major of the BA and BSc.
-All students, whether they are capstone students or not, will be required to complete online introductory materials that are common across all field classes, and will be invited to a discussion session together at the end of their Capstone study and experience.
+All students, whether they are capstone students or not, will be required to complete online introductory materials that are common across all field classes.

 Intended learning outcomes